bbc/PAIR/README.md

-# BBC-TuringVision (BBC-TV) Dataset
+# BBC - Paired Authentic and Inpainted References (BBC-PAIR) Dataset
-🚧 This repository is a placeholder for the upcoming BBC-TuringVision (BBC-TV) dataset.
+🚧 This repository is a placeholder for the upcoming BBC- Paired Authentic and Inpainted Reference (BBC-PAIR) dataset.
 Stay tuned!

 # 🚀 Release Timeline
 The release for this dataset will follow a month or so behind successful paper acceptance